THREE YEARS AGO, I RECEIVED NEWS THAT WOULD

 I have a big head.
 No no, yes, thank you but – no, I'm not being modest, I really do have a large skull, physically the circumference is above-average, I mean it, please stop questioning me.
 Neanderthals' brains grow more from infancy to adulthood than modern humans'.
 I don't know if that means they end up bigger, or they just start smaller...

-Neanderthals were shorter than modern humans but had "robust builds" according to that incontrovertible source, Wikipedia.
-Meaning "big-boned" is a thing.
-(I'm quite tall though, just to be clear.)
+Neanderthals were shorter than modern humans but had "robust builds," according to Wikipedia.
+Meaning "big-boned" is a thing, Grandma.

 The point is, I'm special.